 So, to make it easier to understand, if you deal with EU data then GDPR would apply to you.
 If you are in the EU and process data from outside the EU then GDPR applies to you.

 If you deal with regulations then you know very well how much fun it is to read hundreds of pages of boring content.
 To make it easier, I refer people to gdpr-info.eu for an easier way of reading and understanding.
 This website takes the regulation and breaks it down for easier searching and referencing.

 In a nutshell though, what is GDPR?
 Well, GDPR takes all the current PII definitions and expands on it.
 The short story is that if you have any sort of personal information that can be attached to a name so you can determine who that person was then you have a GDPR situation.
 So, say I have the name "Tom Jones" (not the famous singer) and I happen to have the email address of "[email protected]" then I would have a situation where I could attach the name with an email address and would be under GDPR.
 This would mean that I would have to be able to prove a few things: 1. how I got the information, 2. why I have the information, 3. what am I going to do with the information, 4. how I protected the information, 5.
-If I gave the information to anyone or not, 6. how I destroyed the information.
+If I gave the information to anyone or not, 6. how I destroyed the information, 7. all aspects of how I processed the information.
 To put it very subtlety, this is HUGE!!!

 The above scenario would also apply in a variety of ways such as having, or having knowledge of, a persons: